open-pulse/OpenPulse/CONTRIBUTING.md

 ```

 If you are using Windows, the following commands will only work on `cmd`, and not on `powershell`.
-To make this work propperly on powershell too, you need to run
+To make this work properly on powershell too, you need to run
 ```
 conda init powershell
 ```